proplot-dev/proplot/docs/configuration.rst

 The proplotrc file
 ------------------

-When you import ProPlot for the first time, a ``proplotrc`` file is generated with all lines commented out.
-This file is just like `matplotlibrc <ug_mplrc_>`_, except it controls both matplotlib *and* ProPlot settings.
+When you import proplot for the first time, a ``proplotrc`` file is generated with all lines commented out.
+This file is just like `matplotlibrc <ug_mplrc_>`_, except it controls both matplotlib *and* proplot settings.
 The syntax is essentially the same as matplotlibrc, and the file path is very similar to matplotlibrc.
 On most platforms it is found in ``~/.proplot/proplotrc``, but a loose hidden file in the home directory named ``~/.proplotrc`` is also allowed (use